Terabit-Ethernet/NetChannel/sigcomm22_artifact/fig2_mptcp/README.md

 On both sides:

-1. Edit `/etc/default/grub` to boot with mptcp kernel by default.
+1. `sudo vi /etc/default/grub` to boot with mptcp kernel by default.
 For example:

    ```
    GRUB_DEFAULT="1>Ubuntu, with Linux 4.19.155-mptcp+"